kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ### Intentional Introduction of Unfairness

-It is sometimes beneficial to deprioritize the transmission of one connection than others, knowing that doing so introduces certain amount of unfairness between the connections and therefore between the requests served on those connections.
+It is sometimes beneficial to deprioritize the transmission of one connection over others, knowing that doing so introduces a certain amount of unfairness between the connections and therefore between the requests served on those connections.